Namibia Investment Promotion and Development Board

 ABOUT NAMIBIA

-Namibia is a land of hospitable people, with rich
+Namibia is a land of friendly people with a vibrant

-Through the world class port in Walvis Bay, the country positions itself as the logistics hub for road, rail and seafront, connecting neighbouring countries and the broader Southern Africa Development Community with the rest of the world.
+Thanks to the world-class port in Walvis Bay, the country has established itself as a logistics hub for road, rail, and sea transportation, connecting neighbouring countries and the Southern African Development Community to the global marketplace.

 Sound